whayler1/rivets-example/readme.md

 > \<abbr title="USD">$\</abbr>0.50

 We need to switch to the `rv-html` binder to display our markup properly.
-This is similar to the difference between [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node.textContent) and [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element.innerHTML) properties in javascript.
+This is similar to the difference between the [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node.textContent) and [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element.innerHTML) properties in javascript.

 ```html
           <var rv-html="product.price | price"></var>